Outdoor access, pasture and grazing

 Livestock farmers are required to demonstrate a functioning pasture management plan for all certified organic ruminant livestock.

 How much of the year do my livestock need to graze?

-During your region’s grazing season, ruminant livestock must obtain no less than 30 percent of their dry matter intake from grazing over a minimum of 120 days on pasture.
+Ruminant livestock must obtain no less than 30 percent of their dry matter intake from grazing over the length of the grazing season.
+The grazing season will vary depending on your region but must be a minimum of 120 days.

 How much of the year do my livestock need outdoor access?

 Livestock must have outdoor access year-round in addition to grazing season pasture management plans.